glenacota/elastic-training-repo/datasets-to-go/README.md

 HOW-TO:
 1. Download Logstash, a data-processing pipeline tool, part of the Elastic Stack
-2. Download the title.basics.tsv.gz archive from https://datasets.imdbws.com
+2. Download the title.basics.tsv.gz archive from https://datasets.imdbws.com (or [from here](title.basics.tsv.gz))
-3. Extract the archive in, e.g., path/to/title.basics.tsv
+3. Extract the archive in, e.g., `path/to/title.basics.tsv`
 4. Start ElasticSearch at, e.g., http://elasticsearch:9200
 5. Create a configuration file that tells Logstash how to parse the .tsv dataset and how to transform its records into Elasticsearch documents to index.
 For example, consider the `imdb_titles-logstash.conf` configuration file below: